csstrong94/custom_linux_drivers/README.md

-# custom Linux Drivers for BBB on ti-rt-linux-5.10.y
+# Custom Linux Drivers for BBB on ti-rt-linux-5.10.y